Bunnies to the rescue as virus hits Belgian chocolatiers | Produced by Seattle Times Marketing

 “It is a really big season because if we don’t have this, then we won’t … be OK for the year,” Van Volsem said.

 Persoone makes about 20% of his annual turnover in the single Easter week.
-This year, reduced to web sales and pickups out of his facility in western Belgium while his luxury shops in tourist cities Bruges and Antwerp are closed?
+This year, reduced to web sales and pick-ups out of his facility in western Belgium while his luxury shops in tourist cities Bruges and Antwerp are closed?
 “2% maybe, if we are lucky — not even.”

 Guy Gallet, chief of Belgium’s chocolate federation, expects earnings to be greatly reduced across the board this year.